 Joan Blaeu (1596 Alkmaar–1673 Amsterdam) was a leading Dutch cartographer and member of the Amsterdam council.
 Son of Willem Blaeu, also a famed cartographer, Joan and his brother Cornelius took over his father’s workshop in 1638.
 He became the official cartographer of the Dutch East India Company and would gain further fame with a collection of Dutch city maps entitled Tooneel der Steeden, the first atlas of Scotland, and the masterwork Atlas Maior.

 Peter Van der Krogt is a leading expert on Dutch atlases.
 Since 1990, he has been working on Koeman’s Atlantes Neerlandici, the cartobibliography of atlases published in the Netherlands.
-Van der Krogt is curator of the Special Collections of the University of Amsterdam and researcher in the history of cartography at the University of Utrecht.
+Van der Krogt is Jansonius curator at the Special Collections of the University of Amsterdam and researcher in the history of cartography at the University of Utrecht.